Hair Loss Medication

 Alternative Hair Loss Treatments

-If you’re interested in permanent solutions to combat hair loss, an alternative treatment option to hair loss medications is a FUE hair transplant.
+If you’re interested in permanent solutions to combat hair loss, an alternative treatment option to medications is a FUE hair transplant.

-We can assist you with everything from hair transplants to female or male hair loss medication in the UK.
-To discuss our hair restoration solutions, get in touch with our Glasgow clinic or book an appointment with Dr Bonaros.
+Trust us with everything from hair transplants to female or male hair loss medication in the UK.
+To discuss our hair restoration solutions, get in touch with our Glasgow clinic.

 Disclaimer: This content is meant for informational purposes and is not a substitute for professional medical advice.
 Book a consultation with Dr Bonaros for individual guidance.